A $7 FOUNDATION?

 If you want to watch my first impressions of this foundation, and wear test, be sure to watch the video!

 Application was pretty easy, it blends fairly quickly over the face with a damp sponge.
-It is a pretty liquidy/runny foundation, and takes a while to dry down.
+It is a pretty liquidy/runny foundation and takes a while to dry down.
 The feeling on the skin is very lightweight as promised.
 Coverage is medium for sure.
 I could still see my freckles and blemishes through the foundation.
 And upon trying to build around my nose, it was not really built up to full coverage.
 The finish after application was overall very nice.
 My skin looked like skin and there was enough coverage for me.
 The shade matched me well enough for my liking.

 This formula does oxidize somethin’ awful though.
 By the end of the day, I was looking like an orange mess.
 Not to mention incredibly oily, shiny, greasy, and any other synonym of oily you want to throw in the pot.
 My texture was emphasized and I looked BAAAAAD.
 I will need to point out though – they never claimed I would not get oily, or that this was a matte foundation, or that this was going to smooth anything away for me (although with that much silicone I’d better look like a g-d Cabbage Patch Kid)

 Another claim of this foundation was transfer & smudge proof – and that one checks out too!
-I tested that one at the end of my wear test on a super high tech, expensive blot sheet available here.
+I tested that one at the end of my wear test on with super high tech, expensive blot sheet available here.

 On subsequent days, I kept playing with it for further testing.
-I tried mixing this with a TRUE matte foundation, one that absolutely never lets me down (Estee Lauder Double Wear) aaaaand….
-I was gross at the end of the day.
+I tried mixing this with a TRUE matte foundation, one that absolutely never lets me down (Estee Lauder Double Wear) aaaaand… I was gross at the end of the day.
 So just assume this will take everything you love and destroy it.

 Know your skin type before grabbing this one.
-Sure this is promising to last 24 hours – and generally the only thing I require of a foundation is that it stays on my face my entire day.
-So by those standards this one would be technically a win.
+Sure this is promising to last 24 hours – and generally, the only thing I require of a foundation is that it stays on my face my entire day.
+So by those standards, this one would be technically a win.